benkeen/generatedata/docs/userdoc/welcome.md

 how to install it, and provide a little history on the script.

 Also note that the production website for this script ([generatedata.com](https://generatedata.com)) is a private fork of this repo.
-It contains a few additions that you won't see in this script.
+They're very similar, but it does contain a few additions that you won't see in this script.
 See the [website doc](./about/website.md) page for more info on that.

 :::tip
 1. For info on how to *use* the application, see the in-app help.
 In the footer there's a "Take a tour" option to give